Uncertainty components in profile likelihood fits

 The uncertainty decomposition is summarized in Table~\ref{tab:ptlmt_UncDecomp_comparison}, where the total uncertainty is broken down into data statistic and total systematic uncertainties using the shifted observable method, and compared with the results using the conventional impact approach for PL fit.
 With 10 times higher luminosity, the statistical uncertainty of the impact approach decreases by exactly a factor of $\sqrt{10}$, while that of the shifted observable approach introduced in this study decreases slower.

-Figure~\ref{fig:fitresult_NPconstraints} compares the post-fit uncertainties of the NP between the numerical profile likelihood fit and the analytical calculation.
+Table \ref{tab:mT_ptl_syst_dec_analytical} shows the analytical systematic uncertainty decomposition for the $m_\text{T}$ and $p_\text{T}^\ell$ fits with nominal luminosity, together with the NP-POI covariance matrix elements obtained from the numerical profile-likelihood fit.
+This confirms that the systematic uncertainty components can be directly read from the PL fit covariance matrix, as discussed around Eq.~(\ref{eq:cov_nps_poi_2}).
+Finally, Figure~\ref{fig:fitresult_NPconstraints} compares the post-fit NP uncertainties between the numerical profile likelihood fit and the analytical calculation.
 The two methods agree at the 0.1 per-mil level.